DSC-AIT-Pune/asj-badge-scraper/README.md

 # Installation Instructions

 1. Make sure Python 3 and pip is installed
-2. Download the chromedriver according to your chrome version
+2. Download the chromedriver according to your chrome version and OS (Windows or Linux)
 3. Install the required libraries in your terminal using the following commands:

 `pip install selenium`